Find out if you qualify to become a border services officer

 Personal decision

-When you apply for the CBSA Officer Trainee Developmental Program, you need to be aware that you are committing to accept a posting anywhere in Canada.
+When you apply for the CBSA Officer Trainee Developmental Program, you are committing to accept a posting anywhere in Canada.
 This may include rural and remote areas.
-You need to fully understand the commitment you are making and embrace the opportunity on a personal and professional level.

-Please consult the Directory of CBSA Offices for information regarding potential postings.
+Consult the Directory of CBSA Offices for information on potential postings.

 Security screening questionnaire

-The CBSA must ensure that those interested in applying, meet the security level required to become a border services officer.
+The CBSA must ensure all candidates meet the security level required to become a border services officer.

-This test is a personal and preliminary tool that can help you determine if pursuing a spot in the CBSA Officer Trainee Developmental Program is the right choice for you.
+This test is a personal and preliminary tool to help you determine if pursuing a spot in the CBSA Officer Trainee Developmental Program right for you.

 Take the questionnaire

-As a law enforcement agency, the CBSA aims to hire candidates that uphold the highest standards of ethics and values.
-If any checkbox has been selected, be prepared to discuss it further during an integrity interview.
+As a law enforcement agency, the CBSA aims to hire candidates that uphold the highest ethics and values standards.
+If you checked any checkbox, be prepared to discuss it further during an integrity interview.

 Second language self-assessment tests (for bilingual positions only)

-Bilingual positions require a working knowledge of both official languages (French and English).
+Some positions require you to work in both official languages (French and English).
 To qualify for bilingual positions, you must be able to speak, read, and write in your second official language at the intermediate level (BBB).
 Get an idea of the level you could obtain when taking the reading comprehension and written expression tests by completing the self-assessment tests.

 How to apply